WeOur Volunteers

 We Need Food Rescue Drivers

 We are in need of multiple drivers to support our routes to various retail locations.
 Drivers will utilize our vehicle to pick-up food donations and deliver them back to the pantry.
 Drivers must be 21 years of age or older and possess a valid IL Driver’s License.
 This role can be quite physical, so requires the ability to lift 50 pounds.
 Our community partners have a set schedule, so our drivers can too!
-Learn more about our Driver volunteers.

 Other Volunteer Opportunities: